Emily Ratajkowski Opens Up About Being Sexualized at 12 Years Old

 “It was really difficult for me to understand and to come to terms with—that identity, people’s perception of me,” she said.
 “It’s hard for a 12-year-old girl, who is basically feeling like ‘Why don’t you just leave me alone,’ because I don’t see men having to justify what they wear or how they express themselves.”

 REVEALED: January cover star #EmilyRatajkowski talks feminism, criticism and being controversial.
 Visit HarpersBazaarArabia.com to read the interview.
-Photographer: Pamela Hanson at LGA Stylist: Naomi Smith Hair: John Ruggiero at Starworks Artists Make-up: Jo Strettell at Tracey Mattingly Manicure: Nettie Davis at The Wall Group Dress & necklace: @louisvuitton
+Photographer: Pamela Hanson at Trunk Archive Stylist: Naomi Smith Hair: John Ruggiero at Starworks Artists Make-up: Jo Strettell at Tracey Mattingly Manicure: Nettie Davis at The Wall Group Dress & necklace: @louisvuitton

 Ratajkowski learned to embrace her sexuality after a conversation with her mom.
 The “Gone Girl” actress recalled her mother teaching her about how her body and the way that she looked wasn’t her problem, so she shouldn’t feel a pressure to change herself to make others comfortable.